 "The discussion around our future, and renewing San Jose’s promise of opportunity, must begin with our children.
 We can give every child the chance they deserve by leveraging our libraries, leadership, linkages, and learning."

 In 2014, President Obama launched the My Brother’s Keeper initiative to address persistent opportunity gaps faced by boys and young men of color and ensure that all young people can reach their full potential.
 Shortly after, Mayor Sam Liccardo joined Dr. Emmett Carson, CEO and president of Silicon Valley Community Foundation, to kick off the program in San José focused on four of the national campaign’s main pillars: to get young men healthy and ready to learn at school; to have boys reading at grade level by third grade; to have young men ready for careers and college at graduation; and to decrease the youth involved in crime.
-A final report that will guide the coalition's work will come out in late 2016.
-Read more on this White House initiative.
+Read the local MBK action plan

 After restoring library hours to six days a week during his first year, Mayor Liccardo has sought to re-imagine how the City's public libraries serve our residents.
 For example, he has been involved in efforts to launch innovative early learning programs, “coding camps,” maker spaces, on-line classes, and hundreds of other science and technology workshops for the thousands of kids who visit a library each year.
 He has also advocated for transforming every city library computer into a career training center to help job-seekers learn English as a Second Language, accounting or coding.
 Learn more by visiting the San José Public Library website.